-- 39. Before any detailed research or writing is undertaken the candidate must submit the proposed title and an abstract of no more than 200 words to the Course Director for formative comment. - 40.
-This process allows the examiners to monitor the relevance of proposed work and to point out any pitfalls. - 41.
-Candidates must submit their proposed title and abstract to the Course Director no later than the deadline published in the Administrative Guidance for Candidates (www.apothecaries.org).
+- 29. Before any detailed research or writing is undertaken the candidate must submit a proposed abstract of no more than 250 words via the BrightSpace Learning Platform for formative comment. - 30.
+This process allows the examiners to monitor the relevance of proposed work and to point out any pitfalls. - 31.
+Candidates must submit their proposed title and abstract on the (BrightSpace Learning Platform) no later than the deadline published in the Administrative Guidance for Candidates (www.apothecaries.org).